-Hydrocodone is an opiate agonist, semi-synthetic narcotic analgesic and antitussive (cough suppressant) used in the treatment of mild to moderate pain.
+Hydrocodone is an opiate agonist, semi-synthetic narcotic analgesic, and antitussive (cough suppressant) used to treat mild to moderate pain.
 This drug is synthesized from one of the alkaloids found in the opium poppy, codeine.
 In fact, the International Narcotics Control Boards report that 99% of its consumption is in the United States.
-Due to the opioid crisis in the US, the administration has changed its classification from Schedule III to Schedule II.
-This means doctors can no longer prescribe by phone a prescription for HCP’s and patients must present a written prescription to the pharmacist at the time of purchase.
-In addition, hydrocodone-based drugs have been linked to many overdoses and ER admissions in the last few years.
+Due to the opioid crisis, the administration has changed its classification from Schedule III to Schedule II.
+This means doctors can no longer prescribe HCPs by phone, and patients must present a written prescription to the pharmacist at the time of purchase.
+Besides, hydrocodone-based drugs have been linked to many overdoses and ER admissions in the last few years.

 Immediate-release with paracetamol: